 With a passion for community and cultural issues, Ade is a much sought after speaker at events and conferences, chairing seminars and sharing his views as a thought leader on a variety of topics and platforms.

-He writes about diversity issues in the UK, cultural issues relating to the Gadangme people, political issues in Ghana and he still finds time to reflect on how African in the continent and African heritage people in the diaspora can contribute to the development of the continent
+He writes about diversity issues in the UK, cultural issues relating to the Gadangme people, and political issues in Ghana.
+And he also finds time to reflect on how cotinental Africans and people of African heritage in the diaspora can contribute to the development of the continent

-As a student of the culture of Gadangme people his interest is in the constant conflict between modernity, culture and religion and his views about the origins and practices as they have evolved over the years.
-He also presents and writes on issues that confront those in the diaspora who seek an interpretation of the cultural practices and why all this is important to the identify of people who find themselves in a foreign land.
+As a student of Gadangme culture, his interest lies in the constant conflict between modernity, culture and religion, and Ga origins and practices as they have evolved over the years.
+He also presents and writes on issues that confront those in the diaspora who seek an interpretation of the cultural practices and why this is important to the identity of people in the diaspora

 Ade is very active on social media platforms especially Facebook where he takes great pains to explain social, political and economic issues affecting Ghana and Africa